-Coordinators: Part of the modules: R. Reussner, Lucia Kapova Software Systems (p.
-71)[IW4INSWS], Software Methods (p.
-72)[IW4INSWM] hods (p.
-72)[IW4INSWM] ECTS Credits Hours per week Term Instruction language
+Coordinators: R. Reussner, Lucia Kapova Part of the modules: Software Systems (p.
+69)[IW4INSWS], Software Methods (p.
+70)[IW4INSWM]

+ECTS Credits Hours per week Term Instruction language 3 2 Summer term de

 The students should be enabled to understand model-driven approaches to software engineering, as well as to use and assess them.
 Specifically, this includes creating own meta-models and transformations in accordance with established development processes as well as applying current standards defined by the OMG (MOF, QVT, XMI, UML, etc.).
 Moreover, the theoretical backgrounds of model transformation languages should be known.
 Beyond that, students are expected to critically reflect the standards and techniques and to be able to name the respective advantages and disadvantages as well as to weigh them up against each other.